This is part of the series of blog articles called “A Writer’s Guide…“, check out this article by writer L.B.Carter on Volcanology.

 Vulcans?
 No, the study of volcanoes

 First caveat: I’m not technically a .volcanologist (again, no, not the pointer and middle finger and ring and pinky finger v-shaped salute that belongs with Spock.
 That’s Vulcans with a “u”; this is the study of volcanoes).
-I’m a high-temperature geochemist and petrologist (study of igneous—made from lava—rock formation).
+I’m a high-temperature geochemist and petrologist (the study of igneous—made from lava—rock formation).

 What the heck is a petrologist and how is it different?